 A grinder pump will grind up almost anything to a liquid, and then pump it out of the holding tank.
 Grinder pumps are more expensive than standard ejector pumps, but they are also a better option.
 They are also highly efficient.

 A standard ejector pump does not have a grinder capability.
 Without the grinder action, just about anything can plug the impellers on the pump.
 These are less expensive than grinder pumps, but they also tend to have more problems and require more servicing.

 A sump pump should not be confused with a sewer ejector pump.
 Sump pumps are for pumping water only, and—as everyone knows—not all sewage is liquid.
 This, of course, makes it a less popular option.

 Sewer Inspections via Video Camera

 We offer a thorough camera inspection of the sewers to determine the issues with the sewer system.
 Clogs can be a symptom of bigger problems with your pipes, so it’s important to diagnose what those issues might be.
-We have dependable electronic inspection equipment that allows us to see inside sewer piping, detect the problem and location, and finally come up with a plan to fix the problem.
+We have dependable electronic inspection equipment that allows us to see inside sewer piping, detect the problem and location, and come up with a plan to fix the problem.